Medically Reviewed By | Johannah Gregg, DNP FNP-C

 If you want to reduce body fat, increase muscle mass, or just stay on top of your health, lifting weights is one of the most effective ways to exercise.
 Incorporating strength training into your fitness routine will maintain your lean muscle mass as you age, which is important for staying fit, preventing injuries, and managing chronic conditions if you happen to be dealing with any.

 However, it can be incredibly frustrating when you make it to the gym, start lifting weights, and feel all-too-familiar pain in your joints.
 Lifting weights often requires your full range of motion in various joints, so it can feel almost impossible to do with any amount of joint pain.

 How Can I Reduce Joint Pain?

 A good lifting routine begins before you even touch the weights.
 Especially if you experience joint pain, a proper warm-up routine can be the key to a lifting session without pain.
-You can vary your warm-up depending on your preferences and flexibility level, but it should always include some light movement and a stretching routine.
+You can vary your warm-up depending on your preferences and flexibility level, but it should always include some light movement and preferably a dynamic stretching routine.

 Post Lifting Stretch

 Even though you are probably ready to run out of the gym at the end of your workout routine, you should stay a few extra minutes to give your body time for a cool down and post-workout stretch.
 If you don’t give your body time to cool down, your muscles can have an uncomfortable build-up of lactic acid, which might cause stiffness and pain in the joints over the next few days.